cristian-ciocau/goose/README.md

 # goose
-Goose is a conspicuity software delivering flight data to your Electronic Flight Bag
+Goose is your favourite RIO delivering flight data to your Electronic Flight Bag.